CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

 ## Step 4: Data encryption and upload

 Before the data transfer, the data must be encrypted with a [CSC public key](https://admin.sd.csc.fi/publickey/?instance=single%20registry).
 CSC provides a convenience tool that encrypts and uploads data automatically.
-This SDA Uploader tool is available on [GitHub](https://github.com/CSCfi/sda-uploader/releases), and has both graphical user interface (GUI) and command line (CLI) options.
+This SDA Uploader tool is available on [GitHub](https://github.com/CSCfi/sda-uploader/releases), and has both graphical user interface (GUI) and command line (CLI) options for Linux, Mac and Windows.

 The representative of the data controller sends the encrypted data via SFTP to a directory which must be named according to the journal number from the data permit.
 The final dataset ID will be a combination of the organization’s identifier and the journal number (e.g. org.fi/example_dataset_123).
 Name the file to be uploaded with the journal number.

 **With the GUI tool**, the user needs to add the [CSC public key](https://admin.sd.csc.fi/publickey/?instance=single%20registry), the file they want to upload, and their SSH key (SFTP key) to the interface.
 They also need to fill in their username (*username@org.fi*) and the SFTP server: porin.lega.csc.fi:50527

-**With the CLI tool**, the user needs to add the following command to the command line (replace *example_dataset_123* with the journal number, *username@org.fi* with their credentials, and *X:\folder\filename.key* with the location of their SSH key):
+**With the CLI tool**, the user needs to add the following command to the command line (replace *example_dataset_123* with the journal number, *username(a)org.fi* with their credentials, and *X:\folder\filename.key* with the location of their SSH key):

 ```
 sdacli example_dataset_123 -host porin.lega.csc.fi -p 50527 -u username@org.fi -i X:\folder\filename.key -pub registry.pub